digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% inset-text %}}
-Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information.
+Read our data principles for more information on dates.
 {{% /inset-text %}}

 {{% col-guidance name="entry-date" %}}
-Enter the date the record was created, in the format `yyyy-mm-dd`.
-For 1 February 2019, for example, you should enter `2019-02-01`.
+Enter the date that you record this data (for example today's date), in the format yyyy-mm-dd.
+For 1 February 2019, for example, you should enter 2019-02-01.
 {{% /col-guidance %}}

 {{% col-guidance name="start-date" %}}
-Enter the date on which the entry comes into effect, in the same format as the entry-date column.
+Enter the date on which this contribution status came into effect (for example the date that money was transferred or allocated), in the same format as the entry-date column.
 {{% /col-guidance %}}

 {{% col-guidance name="end-date" %}}
-Enter the last day the entry is in effect, in the same format as column the entry-date column.
+Leave this blank if this version of the section 106 agreement or CIL demand notice hasn’t been superseded by a new one.
+If it has, enter the last day this version was in effect, in the same format as the entry-date column.
 {{% /col-guidance %}}

 {{% pagination-component %}}